 I stapled the Velcro to the wall (plants) and stuck the other side of the Velcro to the fruits and veggies.
 Now students can harvest the fruits and veggies during play!

 Hay!
 A farm has a lot of hay.
 I have some friends who needed more practice cutting long lines so this was the perfect activity for them.
 I coped the “hay” (lined paper) on yellow paper and students cut on the long lines to make the hay.
-They glued it to brown paper for the cows and sheep in the barn, glued it to cracker boxes to make the hay bales, and glued it to the bottom of the chicken house.
+They glued it to shoeboxes (I covered in yellow paper) to make the hay bales and glued it to the bottom of the chicken house.
 To create the bottom, students used a piece of yellow poster board and glued straw to it.
 Lastly, covered it is thick plastic tape (I kept it and still reuse it every year for various things in pretend).

-The pig pen.
-A kiddo told me he needed brown tissue paper to make the mud.
+The pig pen!
+A kiddo told me he needed brown paper to make the mud.
 He crumbled it up into balls and put it in the plastic tub.
 If you are wondering how the animals are standing, I will share my trick with you.
 I taped blocks to the back of each animal.

 Writing!
 I have the my pre-k kids sound out the words for the signs.
-It was an arrival activity Monday morning.
+It was an arrival activity in the morning.
 They also sounded out the words for the shelf labels.
 Sometimes I can find time to have the kids make signs and some year I we just don’t have the time.

 To add a writing component, farmers can write and draw To Do Lists before they go out in the field.